go-estoria/estoria/README.md

 ## Motivations

-- Provide adequate abstractions at every layer to allow for hyper customization and extensibility
+- Provide adequate abstractions at every layer to allow for customization and extensibility
 - Assume nothing about storage backends
 - Provide sensible defaults and factories for common implementations
 - Ability for individual entities to be event-sourced, rather than the entire app's data